sebastian-montero/sebastian-montero.github.io/content/about.md

 I am an engineer from Costa Rica working in deep learning, recsys and agentic systems.
 I currently live in London, UK.

-Currently, I'm a Lead ML/AI Engineer building Beamery's AI capabilities.
-At Beamery, I have led several R&D projects, including the company's first talent recommendation system, engagement and skill inference deep learning models, finetuning large language models, and more.
+At my last job, I was a Lead ML/AI Engineer at an HR Tech scaleup.
+At the company, I worked on several R&D projects, including the company's first talent recommendation system, user engagement models, skill inference using graph learning, fine tuning large language models, and more.

-In the past, I worked on McKinsey & Company’s Startup and Investment Landscape Analytics team to advise clients on their M&A strategies using NLP.
+In the past, I worked on McKs Startup Analytics team to give clients better insights on their M&A strategies using NLP and graphs.

-In my free time, I have built several apps, including a movie recommendation system based on the user's mood, a personalized blog aggregator, and a real-time creative writing tool.
-Apart from work, I enjoy music production, film photography, and running a small movie club.
-I’m also a blue belt in brazilian jiu jitsu.
-I also created this font heavily inspired by wim crouwel's new alphabet.
+In my free time, I have built several lightweight web apps.
+These include a movie recsys based on the person's mood, a personalized blog aggregator that used web scraping and LLMs to curate the content, and a writing tool that streams your writing process to viewers.
+Apart from work, I enjoy music production, film photography and travel.
+I’m also a blue belt in Brazilian Jiu Jitsu.

 If you would like to chat, please reach out through any of my socials.

+PS This a custom font heavily inspired by Wim Crouwel's [New Alphabet](https://www.moma.org/collection/works/139322).